Tom’s Prize Coffee Cake

 - Mix sugar, shortening, butter and eggs thoroughly.
 Stir in milk.
 Sift together and stir in flour, baking powder and salt.

-- Spread batter in a greased and floured 9×13 baking pan.
+- Spread batter in a greased and floured 9×13-inch baking pan.
 Sprinkle with desired topping.
-Bake at 375 degrees until toothpick stuck into center of cake comes out clean.
+Bake at 375 degrees until toothpick stuck into center of cake comes out clean, about 30 to 40 minutes.
 Serve warm.

 Variations & Toppings:

 - Cinnamon Coffee Cake: Sprinkle top of batter with a mixture of 1 cup brown sugar and 3 teaspoons cinnamon.

 - Streusel-Filled Coffee Cake: Spread only half the batter in the pan.
 Then sprinkle half the streusel mixture (Mixture of 1 cup brown sugar, 1/4 cup flour, 4 teaspoons cinnamon, 1/4 cup melted butter, and 1 cup chopped nuts) over.
 Add remaining batter, and sprinkle top with remaining streusel mixture.

 - Quick Apple Cake: Arrange apple slices in a fancy design on top of batter.
 Press them lightly into the batter.
 Sprinkle top with a mixture of 2 teaspoons cinnamon and 1/4 cup sugar.
 For Christmas: use red cinnamon candies.

 - Blueberry Buckle: Follow basic recipe, but use 4 cups of flour and carefully blend in 2 cups well-drained blueberries for the last step.
 Sprinkle top with a mixture of 1 cup sugar, 2/3 cup flour, 1 teaspoon cinnamon, and 1/2 cup butter.
 Bake 45 to 50 minutes.